ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/sansum/update2.md

 We projected the biological data into three-dimensions and plotted the results by HbA1c class to see if we could identify any patterns in the data.
 There were no clear patterns in this 3D plot.

 <!-- #region id="NESXWU68antR" -->
-#### Database Management in REDCap
+#### Database Management (REDCap)
-1. Enrolling and Data Capture:
+Enrolling and Data Capture:
   - Screening IDs are automatically generated on enrollment
   - Subject IDs assigned to a patient/subject are their unique identifier during a Study
   - "Confirm enrollment" (if enabled in Parameters), enables a user to enroll a subject even if they do not qualify based on their screening results
-  - All Subjects don’t need to be screened for eligibility prior to enrollment but can be
-2. Data Export, Reporting, Audit Logs:
+  - All Subjects don’t need to be screened for eligibility prior to enrollment but can be Data Export, Reporting, Audit Logs:
   - The Send It module can be used to send large (up to 500MB) and/or sensitive files to one or more recipients in a HIPAA compliant manner
-  - After clicking submit report in “Report Wizard”, the report can be exported into either CSV or Excel
+  - After clicking submit report in “Report Wizard”, the report can be exported into either CSV or Excel Intermediate Reporting:
-3. Intermediate Reporting:
   - In Report Wizard, a user can save a report as a Shared Report for access to other Users
   - A user can configure their reports by selecting fields to include in their report from the drop-down of instruments
   - When searching for a specific report, a user can either use the search bar or click “filter” and use: is, is not, starts with, contains, is empty, or is not empty
-4. Surveys:
+Surveys:
   - Surveys (if enabled) will allow for an alternative data capture medium for the Study Team by enabling data capture direct from Subjects via a Survey URL
   - There are four ways a Survey can be launched, and an email generated to (Study enrolled) Survey participants with a URL to access it
   - Survey Queue displays a list of ALL surveys in the Study on a single person
   - Surveys can be set to appear in the Survey Queue based upon if the participant has completed a particular survey and/or if certain conditions are met (based upon data values)
   - Public Surveys can be used for the general public for teaching purposes, such as Health Fairs, Company Parties, or School Lectures, where the study team could make a laptop(s) available for attendees to enter data anonymously
-5. Monitoring:
+Monitoring:
   - Monitoring consists of 3 separate components which are:
     - Source Data Verification – CRF(Case report form) or fields within the CRF which require verification to source documents by the field/site monitor.
     - Medical Review – CRF or field data requires review by e.g. a medical reviewer.
     - Data Review - CRF or field data which require review by a data manager.
   - An Event cannot be closed out if monitoring has not been completed on any of the 'Required' CRFs that requiring monitoring
-6. E-signature process:
+E-signature process:
   - The icon for eSignature will show up next to the form; as well as, the Event level, as long as the role for the user has been enabled
   - When the forms have been completed, the user with the ability to eSign, will click on the icon and enter their password
   - eSignatures can be erased and “resigned” if necessary